2022 Carlton Football Club season: 2022 AFL Women's season 7

-Carlton finished fourteenth out of eighteen for the 2022 AFL Women's season, with a 2–6–2 record, finishing fourteen points out of the finals, its worst performance since 2018's wooden spoon.
+Carlton finished fourteenth out of eighteen for season 7, with a 2–6–2 record, finishing fourteen points out of the finals, its worst performance since 2018's wooden spoon.
 The team's record was 0–4 against the top eight clubs, 2–2–1 against the clubs between 9th and 13th, and 0–0–1 in its only game against a bottom four team.